- Extended Learning Home

-ISU faculty members who are interested in developing programs for distance programs may benefit from the array of services offered by ISU, including distance course development, distance program development, marketing, and one-stop student services that are designed for distance learners and transfer students.Learn More
+ISU faculty members who are interested in developing online programs may benefit from the array of services offered by ISU, including online course development, online program development, marketing, and one-stop student services that are designed for online learners and transfer students.Learn More

 Articulation (Transfer) Agreements